-The docket process is how community members – be they residents, property owners, business owners, even elected officials – can present their ideas of what the future Snohomish should look like.
+The docket process is how community members – be they residents, property owners, or business owners – can present their ideas of what the future Snohomish should look like.

-The Growth Management Act provides for an annual opportunity for the public to propose amendments to the Comprehensive Plan and Land Use Development Code.
+The Growth Management Act requires an annual opportunity for the public to propose amendments to the Comprehensive Plan and Land Use Development Code.
 The process for submitting those proposals is called the docket process.

-- Map amendments (rezones) to change the land use designation for specific parcels or areas.
-Only property owners may propose a site-specific rezone.
+- Future Land Use Map amendments to change the future land use designation for specific parcels or areas.
+Only property owners may propose a site-specific redesignation.